feministy/rspec_calculator/README.md

 # Intro to Unit Testing: Ruby with RSpec

+This repository contains the code for [Intro to Testing](http://feministy.github.io/testing).

-To follow along with the tutorial, visit [http://feministy.github.io/testing](feministy.github.io/testing).
+To follow along with the tutorial, [click here](http://feministy.github.io/testing/ruby/calculator/unit/tutorial/2014/01/24/ruby-rspec.html).

 Each branch covers a specific section of the tutorial.
+For information on navigating branches, click [here](http://feministy.github.io/testing/basics/2014/01/29/using-github-branches.html).